- Family and Parenting

 This is a problem faced by many people tracing their family history for one reason or another.
 I am currently in a similar "dead-end" search for a pair of cousins I met only once.

-The 1950 census, (release date of 2022), will still be too early for my cousins who were born in 1952 and 1954.
+The 1950 census, even when released, will still be too early for my cousins who were born in 1952 and 1954.
 For those years, I'd need to find them in the 1960 census, which won't be released until the year 2032.
 I doubt I'll still be here, so I need to use other records.